ralemy/xamarin-mvvm-bdd/Docs/AppSettings.md

     Then the Value of the Settings.UseHttps will toggle
 ~~~

-So this tests needs a way to read the app settings, but those are internal to the app and not accessible from outside. for this, one should employ the concept of [Backdoors][], which allow the test platform to execute a function inside the app and return a value.
+We add the above to the SettingsPage.Feature file.
+So now this test needs a way to read the app settings, but those are internal to the app and not accessible from outside. for this, one should employ the concept of [Backdoors][], which allow the test platform to execute a function inside the app and return a value.

 To define backdoors, Few steps need to be taken.